lbagic/sintezis-stack-web-client-js/ROADMAP.md

 ## Task Overview

+### Closed ❌

+- Store helpers (collection management)
+  - collection utils should not implemented directly on store, they are better off served as an independant module so they can be reused anywhere, not just in store

 ### Proposed 💬 (To discuss)

 - Documentation
 - Internationalization support
 - Modal component
 - Date formatter
-- Store helpers (collection management)
 - Table component
 - Loading interceptors and loaders
 - Carousel component
+- Input options
 - Input placeholder
-- Input options
+- Grpc handler updates - so `.then((res) => res.toObject())` can be omitted

 ### Exploring 🧠 (Refinement)